SturmB/totk-armor-upgrade-tracker/README.md

-## The Legend of Zelda: Breath of the Wild Armor Upgrade Tracker
+## The Legend of Zelda: Tears of the Kingdom Armor Upgrade Tracker

 This tracker is designed as a tool to help you keep track of the resources you need to obtain in order to upgrade various armors to specific levels.